 I always travel with travel insurance but if you consider everything around political instability and threat of terrorism, this is a must-have for anyone travelling to Egypt.

-When it comes to travel insurance, World Nomads is my preferred platform as they can provide coverage for anyone around the world and in all destinations.
+When it comes to travel insurance, World Nomads provide great coverage for anyone around the world and in all destinations.
+If you’ve never heard of them, make sure to read our full review of World Nomads.

 Health concerns in Egypt